San Diego Meal and Rest Breaks Lawyer

 California employees have the right to sue their employer for wage and hour violations under federal law or the California Labor Code.

-When your employer fails to provide you with the meal and rest breaks you are entitled to, you are entitled to fair compensation.
+When your employer fails to provide you with the meal and rest breaks required by California law, you are entitled receive to one meal or rest period premium payment for each missed meal or rest period per day.
+The payment must be equal to one hour of pay at your “regular rate” of hourly compensation.
 California employment law entitles you to one hour of extra pay at your regular hourly rate for a missed break.
 You can earn up to one extra hour per workday for missed rest breaks and another hour per workday for missed meal breaks.

 An employer cannot get around this duty by, for example, allowing for an hour-long break and assuming it counts as all meal and rest breaks for the day: these breaks must be spread out and not combined.